Rule 1

 It's not enough to simply buy a PFD and wear it.
 Unless it's properly sized and adjusted, the PFD can rise up around your ears or slip off entirely.

-If you gasp underwater, you will drown.
+If you gasp underwater, you will immediately drown.
+If you aren't wearing a PFD you will head straight to the bottom.

 Sudden Disappearance